 Should I really splash out and get the very best

-piano there is right away?
+digital piano there is right away?

 For a beginner I recommend keeping your budget